Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-Decomposing these states into irreducible representations of the little group $SO(8)$ we have the graviton, two real scalars, two antisymmetric tensors and a rank four antisymmetric tensor.
-In addition we have two spin $\frac{3}{2}$ and two spin $\frac{1}{2}$ states all with the same helicity.
-The states in the massless sector are those of the chiral $N=2$ SUGRA in $d=10$ \cite{Nahm,SUGRA-d=10}.
+Decomposing these states into irreducible representations of the little group $\mbox{SO}(8)$, we find the graviton, two real scalars, two antisymmetric rank-two tensors, and a rank-four antisymmetric tensor.
+In addition, we have two spin-$\frac{3}{2}$ and two spin-$\frac{1}{2}$ states, all with the same chirality.
+These states in the massless sector are those of chiral~$N=2$ SUGRA in~$d=10$ \cite{Nahm,SUGRA-d=10}.

-By performing the choice $\Gamma=-\bar{\Gamma}=1$ we obtain the type IIA superstring \cite{Green-Schwarz-Witten}.
+By taking the choice $\Gamma=-\overline{\Gamma}=1$, on the other hand, we obtain the type-IIA superstring~\cite{Green-Schwarz-Witten}.
 The states in the massless sector are

-Now the theory has the same states than the type IIB superstring but with the difference that fermion states come in both chiralities.
-Then the particle content for type IIA superstring is that of the non-chiral $N=2$ SUGRA in $d=10$ \cite{Nahm} which can also be obtained by dimensional reduction from $N=1$ SUGRA in $d=11$.
+The theory has the same states as type-IIB superstring, but with the important difference that fermionic states come in both chiralities.
+Then, the particle content of type-IIA superstring is that of non-chiral~$N=2$ SUGRA in~$d=10$~\cite{Nahm}, which is also obtained by dimensional reduction from~$N=1$ SUGRA in~$d=11$.

-After the GSO projection, the spectrum of the fermionic string becomes supersymmetric.
-This is rather surprising because having started with a action that was supersymmetric only on the world-sheet and we obtain in the end supersymmetry in the target space.
-There is a second formalism developed by Green and Schwarz \cite{Green-Schwarz-2,Schwarz} which starts with a space-time supersymmetric action.
+It is rather surprising that the GSO projection renders the spectrum of the fermionic string space-time supersymmetric.
+After all, supersymmetry was only implemented on the world-sheet and there is no a priori reason to expect that it is also realized in target space.
+As we will see below, there exits a second formalism developed by Green and Schwarz~\cite{Green-Schwarz-2,Schwarz} where space-time supersymmetry is implemented on the string action from the start.